deepanshs/csdmpy/docs/getting_started.rst

 In `csdmpy`,
 dimensions and dependent variables are structured as python's tuple object.
-To access these tuples, use the :attr:`~csdmpy.csdm.CSDM.dimensions` and :attr:`~csdmpy.csdm.CSDM.dependent_variables` attributes, respectively.
+To access these tuples, use the :attr:`~csdmpy.csdm.CSDM.dimensions` and :attr:`~csdmpy.csdm.CSDM.dependent_variables` attribute of the CSDM object, respectively.
 For example,

 .. doctest::